aahnik/unison/README.md

 ## Deployment Guide

+### Raw Server Deployments

 - [Basic server configuration](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-22-04)
 - [How To Set Up Django with Postgres, Nginx, and Gunicorn on Ubuntu 22.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-22-04)
 - [Setup SSL certificate for HTTPS](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-22-04)

+### Coolify using Dockerfile

+Coolify supports docker-compose also, but as of writing this, docker compose deployments are unstable, and cause gateway timeout issues due to improper configuration in the proxy.

+Using Dockerfile as deployment method is recommended in Coolify.

+First of all deploy a Postgres instance on coolify and make it publicly accessible.
+Obviously set a very long password.
+Making the db accessible over internet can help you debug from local machine, and also  coolify has some issues with resolving internal addresses when put in env vars.
+Once the db is deployed copy the values for db host, username, pass and port.

+Now deploy the actual app via Dockerfile, and set all the environment variables properly.

+Some important settings to be performed from coolify GUI

+- **General** tab --> **Network** section --> Port exposes: 8000
+- Setup the domains, and add them to apt env vars `MORE_ALLOWED_HOSTS` and `PROD`
+- **Storages** tab --> Add --> Volume mount
+  - source: a suitable path in your host filesystem
+  - dest: `/data` (if you change this, you need to change `PROD_FILES_ROOT`) To persist static data between deployments, setup a